Parks and Public Landscape Planning and Development

 Calsense Irrigation Installation: Belmont Park, Santiago Hills Park, Serrano Park, and Fred Barrera Park

-The City has continued over the last several years transitioning to a centralized, weather based irrigation control system in our parks and Assessment Districts.
+Over the last several years the City has continued the transition to a centralized, weather based irrigation control system in our parks and Assessment Districts.
 This effort will continue this year as we plan for new Calsense irrigation control systems to be installed at Belmont Park followed by Santiago Hills Park, Serrano Park, Fred Barrera Park in future years.

 These systems allow us to deliver water to our public landscapes much more efficiently, saving as much as 30% above what has traditionally been used in the past.
 We will also be able to program the irrigation to automatically shut off when it rains, when pipes breaks, or a leak is detected in the system, saving water that would normally be wasted.
 Best of all, we will be able to manage our irrigation remotely, which will let us program changes from any computer or mobile device.